sonykey2003/tf-aws-lab/README.md

 ]
 note = "Please give it 5~10 min before RDP-ing as the AD script is busy doing its job, go grab a coffee! :-) "
 ```

+## Use Case 02 - OpenVPN Server Template
+You can integrate with an IdP like JumpCloud via various protocols:

+* RADIUS
+* LDAP
+* SAML 2.0

+### What It Does
+* Create an EC2 instance with `t3.small` spec.
+* Auto provision OpenVPN installation from the [official source](https://openvpn.net/vpn-software-packages/ubuntu/).

+### Getting Started
+* You can choose to build the OpenVPN server on AWS or locally-hosted (via [Vagrant](https://developer.hashicorp.com/vagrant/downloads)).
+* Your public IP will be whitelisted by default as configured in `securitygroup.tf`.